Demo

 Swift identification and response to access requests or changes in permissions ensure that sensitive information remains protected, promoting a proactive stance against potential cybersecurity threats.

 Further, proper offboarding protocols protect sensitive data and prevent unauthorized access post-employment changes.
-By promptly revoking access and disabling accounts, you and your teams can maintain the integrity of your organization’s digital infrastructure, ensuring that former employees no longer threaten the organization’s security.
+By promptly revoking access and disabling accounts, your teams can ensure that former employees no longer threaten the organization’s security.

 2: Access Control